Testing Ising Models: Introduction

 where $\vec \th$ is the parameter vector and $\Phi(\vec \th)$ is the log-partition function, ensuring that the distribution is normalized.
 Intuitively, there is a random variable $X_v$ sitting on every node of $G$, which may be in one of two states, or spins: up (+1) or down (-1).
 The scalar parameter $\theta_v$ models a local (or ``external'') field at node $v$.
 The sign of $\theta_v$ represents whether this local field favors $X_v$ taking the value $+1$, i.e. the up spin, when $\theta_v>0$, or the value $-1$, i.e. the down spin, when $\theta_v<0$, and its magnitude represents the strength of the local field.
 We will say a model is ``without external field'' when $\th_v = 0$ for all $v \in V$.
 Similarly, $\theta_{u,v}$ represents the direct interaction between nodes $u$ and $v$.
 Its sign represents whether it favors equal spins, when $\theta_{u,v}>0$, or opposite spins, when $\theta_{u,v}<0$, and its magnitude corresponds to the strength of the direct interaction.
 Of course, depending on the structure of the Ising model and the edge parameters, there may be indirect interactions between nodes, which may overwhelm local fields or direct interactions.

 The Ising model has a rich history, starting with its introduction by statistical physicists as a probabilistic model to study phase transitions in spin systems~\cite{Ising25}.
 Since then it has found a myriad of applications in diverse research disciplines, including probability theory, Markov chain Monte Carlo, computer vision, theoretical computer science, social network analysis, game theory, and computational biology~\cite{LevinPW09,Chatterjee05,Felsenstein04,DaskalakisMR11,GemanG86,Ellison93,MontanariS10}.
 The ubiquity of these applications motivate the problem of inferring Ising models from samples, or inferring statistical properties of Ising models from samples.
-This type of problem has enjoyed much study in statistics, machine learning, and information theory, see, i.e.,~\cite{ChowL68, AbbeelKN06, CsiszarT06, RavikumarWL10, JalaliJR11, SanthanamW12, BreslerGS14, Bresler15, VuffrayMLC16, BreslerK16, Bhattacharya16, BhattacharyaM16, MartindelCampoCU16, HamiltonKM17, KlivansM17}.
+This type of problem has enjoyed much study in statistics, machine learning, and information theory, see discussion in the related work.
 Much of prior work has focused on \emph{parameter learning}, where the goal is to determine the parameters of an Ising model to which sample access is given.
 In contrast to this type of work, which focuses on discerning \emph{parametrically} distant Ising models, our goal is to discern \emph{statistically} distant Ising models, in the hopes of dramatic improvements in the sample complexity.
-(We will come to a detailed comparison between the two inference goals shortly, after we have stated our results.)
 To be precise, we study the following problems:

 \framebox{

 }

 We note that there are several potential notions of statistical distance one could consider --- classically, total variation distance and the Kullback-Leibler (KL) divergence have seen the most study.
 As our focus here is on upper bounds, we consider the symmetrized KL divergence $\dskl$, which is a ``harder'' notion of distance than both: in particular, testers for $\dskl$ immediately imply testers for both total variation distance and the KL divergence.
 Moreover, by virtue of the fact that $\dskl$ upper-bounds KL in both directions, our tests offer useful information-theoretic interpretations of rejecting a model $q$, such as data differencing and large deviation bounds in both directions.